Celts: Insular

-Linguists have debated whether a Celtic language came to the British Isles and then split, or whether the two branches arrived separately.
-The older view was that Celtic influence in the Isles was the result of successive migrations or invasions from the European mainland by diverse Celtic-speaking peoples over several centuries, accounting for the P-Celtic vs. Q-Celtic isogloss.
-This view has been challenged by the hypothesis that the islands' Celtic languages form an Insular Celtic dialect group.
+There is disagreement about how and when the British Isles became Celtic.
+One view is that Celtic influence in the Isles was the result of successive migrations from the European mainland by diverse Celtic-speaking peoples over several centuries, accounting for the P-Celtic vs. Q-Celtic isogloss.
+Another hypothesis is that the islands' Celtic languages form an Insular Celtic dialect group.
 In the 19th and 20th centuries, scholars often dated the "arrival" of Celtic culture in Britain (via an invasion model) to the 6th century BC, corresponding to archaeological evidence of Hallstatt influence and the appearance of chariot burials in what is now England.
-Cunliffe and Koch propose in their newer 'Celtic from the West' theory that Celtic languages reached the Isles earlier, with the Bell Beaker culture c.2500 BC, or even before this.
-More recently, a major archaeogenetics study uncovered a migration into southern Britain in the Bronze Age from 1300 to 800 BC.
+Cunliffe and Koch propose in their newer 'Celtic from the West' theory that Celtic languages reached the Isles earlier, with the Bell Beaker culture in the Bronze Age, c.2500 BC.

+In terms of genetics, the Insular Celtic peoples are associated with Haplogroup R-L21, a sub-group of R-M269, which has its highest frequencies among the Irish, Scots, Welsh, and Bretons.
+An archaeogenetics study analyzing ancient DNA found that Bronze Age men buried on Rathlin Island between 2000 and 1500 BC all belonged to Haplogroup R-L21 and were most genetically similar to the modern Irish, Scots and Welsh.
+Another archaeogenetics study uncovered a migration into southern Britain in the Bronze Age from 1300 to 800 BC.
 The newcomers were genetically most similar to ancient individuals from Gaul.
 From 1000 BC, their genetic marker swiftly spread through southern Britain, but not northern Britain.
 The authors see this as a "plausible vector for the spread of early Celtic languages into Britain".
 There was much less immigration during the Iron Age, so it is likely that Celtic reached Britain before then.
 Cunliffe suggests that a branch of Celtic was already spoken in Britain, and the Bronze Age migration introduced the Brittonic branch.